CopernicaMarketingSoftware/Documentation/Mailerq/5.9/rabbitmq-config.md

 Messages consumed from RabbitMQ can still both be compressed or not, because MailerQ always inspects the "content-encoding" header from the AMQP envelope.

-## Maximum Messages
+## Quality of Service

-When consuming from the outbox queue, or flushing a queue, MailerQ loads a certain number of messages at the same time.
+When consuming from the outbox queue, or flushing a queue, MailerQ loads a certain number of messages at the same time, also called QoS.
 These numbers can be tweaked to lower memory usage.

 ```
 rabbitmq-qos:         1000    (default: 1000)
 rabbitmq-flush-qos:   1000    (default: 1000)
+rabbitmq-minqos:	  100	  (default: 100)
 ```

 This number is interpreted per consumer thread.
 Therefore, the maximum total